 It’s difficult to say which Camino de Santiago route is the most beautiful.
 Each route has something different to offer.
 Some people enjoy the forest, some mountains, and some sea.

-After walking 9 different routes I’d say the Camino del Norte (a coastal route through Northern Spain) is our favorite Camino.
-It’s the most beautiful coastal Camino de Santiago.
-We enjoyed walking next to the sea.
-There are quite a few interesting cities and towns on the route as well.
-It’s a great combination of spectacular nature and impressive architecture.
+After walking 11 different routes I’d say the Camino del Norte and the Litoral Way of the Portuguese Camino are our favorite coastal routes.
+Camino.
+We enjoy walking next to the sea.
+There are quite a few interesting cities and towns on the routes.

-If you prefer mountainous scenery the Camino Primitivo and the Camino del Salvador are the two most scenic routes through the mountains.
-These two routes offer more of a hiking experience with fewer cities and towns.
+If you prefer mountainous scenery the Camino Primitivo and Camino del Salvador are the best routes through the mountains.
+These two routes offer more of a real hiking experience with fewer cities and towns.

-Another route that is one of our favorites for the scenery is the Camino de Gran Canaria.
-It’s a 3-4 day Camino on the Canary Islands that connects two beaches and takes hikers through the lush-green tropical forest and mountains.
-It’s a great route to take in winter.
+Another route with spectacular scenery is the Camino de Gran Canaria.
+It’s a 3-4 day route on the Canary Islands that connects two beaches and takes hikers through the lush-green forest and mountains.
+It’s a great route to walk in winter.

-As for the most popular route the Camino Frances it has some incredible days and beautiful cities but I’m not a big fan of walking through the plains which make a big part of the route.
+As for the most popular route the Camino Frances it has some incredible days and beautiful cities but I’m not a big fan of walking through the plains which make a big part of it.

 Which Camino route is the best for you?